paulinho-16/MEIC-TVVS/assignments/assignment8.md

 - **all-p-uses**: achieved when, for every program variable, at least one **def-clear path** from every definition of that variable to every **p-use** of it must be covered
 - **all-uses**: achieved when, for every program variable, at least one **def-clear path** from every definition of that variable to every **c-use** and every **p-use** (including all outgoing edges of the predicate statement) of it must be covered - requires that all **def-use pairs** are covered

-To try out this technique, we selected three different functions of the *jTimeSched* project.
+To try this technique, we selected three different functions of the *jTimeSched* project.
-For each one, we present the reason we decided to test it and its purpose.
+We present the reason we decided to test each one and its purpose.
 Then, we show the **CFG** (control-flow graph) of the function, from which we also build the **def-use graph** (dataflow graph), which captures the flow of definitions (also known as defs) across basic blocks in a program.
 After that, we apply *Dataflow Testing* to each variable of that function, displaying a tabular summary with the **def-use pairs** for each.
 The last step is to define all paths for each coverage criteria: **all-defs**, **all-c-uses**, **all-p-uses**, and **all-uses**.
 Finally, we describe the unit tests we created based on this method and their outcomes.

-As for the naming of test methods, we follow a *MethodName_StateUnderTest_ExpectedBehaviour* approach.
+As for naming test methods, we follow a  *MethodName_StateUnderTest_ExpectedBehaviour* approach.

 ## 1) `public static int parseSeconds(String strTime) throws ParseException`

 ### Description

-This method was selected since it contains several useful testing components, such as:
+This method was selected since it contains several helpful testing components, such as:
 - An argument `strTime` to use within the function (def and c-use)
 - An if statement to test branching (p-use)
 - Local variable definitions and usage (def and c-use)